trstlabs/intento/docs/contract-automation/ContractAutomation.md

 ---
 order: 4
-title: Automation
+title: Contract Automation
-description: Learn the basics of how AutoMessage enable contract self-execution with omly 1-click
+description: How AutoMessage enable contract self-execution and enables 1-click user experiences for time-based actions
 ---

-## Automation with AutoMessage
+## Contract Automation with AutoMessage

-Automation happens with an AutoMessage.
-This is a message that can execute at a specified time, or recurringly with intervals.
-The callable function can be specified by the contract.
-As this is a powerful feature, the 'AutoMsg' is defined at instantiation of a proxy contract.
+Automation in self-executing contracts are performed using what we call AutoMessages.
+An AutoMessage is a message that executes at a specified time, or recurringly with intervals.
+The callable function is specified in the contract.
+As this is a powerful feature, the 'AutoMsg' must be defined at instantiation of a contract.
 Contract interactors can view that given contract will self-execute at pre-defined time(s).

 ## Process